algolia/search-insights.js/README.md

 #### Access `userToken`

-In cases where the `userToken` is generated, you should get the `UserToken` and pass it to the `searchClient`.
+In cases where the `userToken` is generated, you need a way to access the `userToken` so that you can pass it to the `searchClient`.

 ```js
 const searchClient = algoliasearch('APPLICATION_ID', 'SEARCH_API_KEY');